Skip to content8.3M ENTRIES PAID ·Calculate yours →

 What Goes Into Your Landed Cost

 Most first-time importers get surprised by the gap between the product price and what they actually pay to get goods through US customs.
-The invoice from your supplier is just the starting point.
-On top of that, you have tariff duties, customs fees, and often freight and insurance costs that together can add 15% to 80% or more to your base cost.
-I have seen importers budget only for the product price and then scramble when CBP holds their shipment pending a duty payment they did not expect.
+The supplier invoice is just the starting point.
+Tariff duties, customs fees, freight, and insurance together can add 15% to 80% (or more) to your base cost.

 Customs Duties